opcode81/remote-python-intellij/README.md

 To run a script remotely, simply choose the remote interpreter we configured above.

-In order to make sure that interactive plots and other things that pop up windows will be transferred to your local machine, make sure you have a X11 server running (e.g. XMing on Windows) and either ...
+In order to make sure that interactive plots and other things that pop up windows will be transferred to your local machine, make sure that
+* you have an X11 server running on your local machine (e.g. XMing on Windows)
+* you have an open SSH connection to the remote machine with X11 forwarding enabled.
+Note down the value of the DISPLAY environment variable on the remote machine.

+Then, to make sure the the display is correctly addressed, from IntelliJ/PyCharm, *either*
 * set, in each run configuration, the environment variable DISPLAY to the value that we retrieved earlier
 * configure the value of the DISPLAY environment variable in the Settings/"Python Console" and configure each run configuration to "Run with Python Console"